Future (UK): Hosting a reading and discussion with Ocean Vuong and Kayo Chingonyi at Waterstones, London - Tottenham Court Road, 10 May

 At The Rumpus, Kenji Liu reviews Reliquaria: "In a time when sustained engagement with a text seems to be devalued, this collection is one to read not just for pleasure, but also for intellectual sustenance."
 Fiona Moore adds: "I've kept [Reliquaria] around for several months now, enjoying rereads of various poems for their richness of language, form and metaphysical thought."
 And in his review, Ron Slate begins: "at once elegiac and celebratory, [Reliquaria is] dense with acutely perceived life."

 New writing appears or is forthcoming in Poetry, Guernica, the American Poetry Review, Prac Crit, The Wolf, Crazyhorse, Five Points, The Common, The Margins, Visual Verse, Poems In Which, and Wildness.

-His writing has appeared or is forthcoming in Five Points, The Common, AGNI, Gulf Coast, Virginia Quarterly Review, McSweeney's Internet Tendency, DIAGRAM, Bellevue Literary Review, Smartish Pace, Painted Bride Quarterly, Indiana Review, The Collagist, The Literary Review, Paperbag, Crab Orchard Review, RATTLE, Lantern Review, The Best American Nonrequired Reading 2010, This Recording, Letters: A Journal of the Yale Institute of Sacred Music, Kartika Review, La Fovea, Mead, and The Margins.
+Poetry and prose have previously been featured in Virginia Quarterly Review, AGNI, Gulf Coast, McSweeney's Internet Tendency, DIAGRAM, Bellevue Literary Review, Painted Bride Quarterly, The Collagist, The Literary Review, Paperbag, Kartika Review, Lantern Review, The Best American Nonrequired Reading 2010, Letters: A Journal of the Yale Institute of Sacred Music, La Fovea, and Mead.